aviran6709/web_project_3/README.md

 *New york
 *Erie, PA
 \*Ohio
-3 grid layers with wonderful potho
+3 grid layers with wonderful photo

-The site is made up of flexible layers flex box grid used media quarry for brickpoint from any device (https://aviran6709.github.io/web_project_3/index.html) And was created under the guidance of Practicum 100 (https://www.yandex.com)
+The site is made up of flexible layers flex box, grid used media quarry for breakpoint from any device (https://aviran6709.github.io/web_project_3/index.html) And was created under the guidance of Practicum 100 (https://www.yandex.com)

 made with HTML and CSS
-By aviran
+By Aviran